FlowFuse/website/src/blog/2024/11/why-uns-need-data-modeling.md

 As mentioned earlier in manufacturing, data is generated from various sources, including machines, sensors, ERP systems, databases, and inventory management tools.
 Each source may provides data in different formats, units of measurement, or naming conventions.

 For example, one machine might report temperature in Celsius, while another uses Fahrenheit.
 Some systems might track production rates in pieces per hour, while others use units per minute.
-Withnconsistencies can create confusion and lead to errors with a computerized structure.
+These inconsistencies can create confusion and lead to errors in a computerized structure.

-Data modeling solves this problem by defining clear standards for how data should be structured.
-It’s about setting uniform formats for things like temperature, units, and measurements across all systems.
-For instance, your data model might dictate that all temperature readings must be in Celsius and production rates should be recorded in pieces per hour.
-This consistency makes it easier to analyze data from different sources and ensures that the system works reliably and accurately.
+Data modeling addresses this issue by establishing clear standards for how data should be structured and labeled.
+It ensures uniform formats for elements such as temperature, units, and measurements across all systems.
+For example, a data model might require all temperature readings to be recorded in Celsius and production rates in pieces per hour.
+This consistency simplifies data analysis from diverse sources and ensures the system functions reliably and accurately.

 ### **2. Gives Data Meaning**